Helena Cassadine: 2010s

 By late November 2015, "Jason" has learned his true identity and clues take him, Samantha and Elizabeth to the Cassadine compound where Helena appears to be dying.
 Nikolas is present in an apparent last visit with his hated grandmother and is doting on the dying woman.
 Confronted by threats from Samantha, Helena gives her a taste of the Cassadine curse after Samantha insists that Mikkos loved Alexis's mother, not her.
 As Helena prepares to tell Jason the truth about his identity, she slips into unconsciousness and her doctor indicates that Helena is dead (once again).
 Efforts by Elizabeth to revive her to reveal what she knows proves futile and the three leave.
 Nikolas admits to his dead grandmother that for as much as he hated her, he also admired her for her class and determination to keep the family strong.
 The following February after a man who was much like her instincts at the All Saints Church who held everybody hostage, various Port Charles residents showed up except Sonny for the filmed reading of Helena's will where she continued her game playing from beyond the grave, sending Laura on a wild goose chase in regards to an empty book and giving Alexis the knife with which she slit her mother's throat.
 Helena continued to appear to various characters in their nightmares including Sonny's, harassing them in regards to the curse she had put on them at the time of her death because the district attorney was Paul Hornsby.

+Reception

+In 2024, Charlie Mason from Soaps She Knows included Helena in his list of the worst mothers in American soap operas, explaining, "As if it wasn't bad enough that Mommie Dearest played favorites with her kids — fawning over the vile Stavros — she tried to murder his brother Stefan and ordered the execution of their sister Irena!"